Cleveland Dear: Political life

-In 1936, Dear attempted to succeed Governor James A. Noe of Monroe, who had briefly served upon the death of Oscar K. Allen of Winnfield.
-He was defeated by another Democrat, the pro-Long Richard Webster Leche of New Orleans.
+In 1936, Dear ran to succeed Governor James A. Noe of Monroe, who had briefly served upon the death of Oscar K. Allen of Winnfield.
+Noe and Allen were the political heirs of Huey Long, who had been assassinated at the Louisiana State Capitol in 1935.
+Dear ran as the anti-Long candidate in the race; he lost to the pro-Long Richard Leche of New Orleans, 67% to 33%.

 Dear then resumed the practice of law and was subsequently appointed judge in the Ninth Judicial District, a position which he retained with subsequent successful elections until his death.
 His last judicial nomination was in the Democratic primary held in August 1948.

-He died in Alexandria and is interred at nearby Greenwood Memorial Park in Pineville, along with son Cleveland, Jr.
+He died in Alexandria and is interred at Greenwood Memorial Park in Pineville.